mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 :::{.notes}
 <!-- alex ignore he-she -->
-In Dr. Edmondson's original presentation, she titled the right column with "easy", but I think a better word might be "natural" or "instinctual".
+In Dr. Edmondson's original presentation, she titled the right column with "easy", but I think a better word might be "natural" or "automatic".

 **Avoidant behaviors are natural in response to an environment perceived as dangerous.**
 Those behaviors can have **negative impacts** on our work and on people we care about.